 A bustling seaport in the 1700s, Charleston was a melting pot of cultures, religions, and traditions.
-Powered by the rice and indigo trade, and slavery, it was the 4th largest city in America in 1790 – and the wealthiest.
-Like Philadelphia, Boston and New York, what distinguished Charleston then – was art.
+Powered by the labor of enslaved peoples in the rice and indigo trades, it was the 4th largest city in America in 1790—and the wealthiest.
+Like Philadelphia, Boston and New York, what distinguished Charleston then—was art.

-While we were home to some of America’s earliest art, collectors, artists, who made the City both muse and subject – and took our turn as one of the nation’s richest cities – in money and culture – so were we also home to America’s original sin, slavery – and a war that divided our nation.
+While we were home to some of America’s earliest art, collectors, and artists, who made the City both muse and subject—and took our turn as one of the nation’s richest cities—in money and culture—so were we also home to America’s original sin, slavery—and a war that divided our nation.

-In the presence of art, we have the opportunity to see inside someone’s heart, mind, and soul and feel what they felt.
+In the presence of art, we have the opportunity to see inside the artist’s heart, mind, and soul and feel what the artist felt.
 That understanding and compassion make us more understanding, compassionate people, who, in turn, create a more compassionate, understanding world.

 The Gibbes Museum of Art Board of Directors is made up of a diverse and dedicated group of business and community leaders, educators, collectors, and philanthropists.VIEW BOARD MEMBERS